 Finely colored example of Ogilby's map of the Southeast, extending from the York River in Virginia to northern Florida.

-The map shows the area from the lower Chesapeake Bay to northern Florida.
-The map is a faithful reduction of Willem Blaeu's important prototype map of 1638, which Cumming considered to be the "most correct map of this area yet to appear."
+The map shows the area from the lower Chesapeake Bay to northern Florida, and is a faithful reduction of Willem Blaeu's important prototype map of 1638, which Cumming considered to be the "most correct map of this area yet to appear."
 This reduced example is "more decorative than the Blaeu in that it bears two large decorative cartouches depicting native scenes." -- Burden.

 This map was first published in Montanus's landmark Amerika, perhaps the greatest illustrated book on the New World produced in the 17th century.
 Montanus's work contained over one hundred beautifully engraved plates, views and maps of North and South America.